History of Northern Virginia Data Centers

 During the late 1960s, the U.S. Government began experimenting with fiber optic networking.
 It was Northern Virginia’s low-latency connections to the national fiber network backbone that positioned the area as the top market for network peering serving some of the world’s largest Security Firms, IT and telecommunications firms.
 Over the last fifteen years, Northern Virginia has continued to evolve into the largest cloud and colocation data center market in the world.

-As technology becomes more prevalent in everything we do, the need for growth is inevitable.
+As technology and electronics manufacturing becomes more prevalent in everything we do, the need for growth is inevitable.
 Increased use of social media and online streaming currently drives consumer demand.
 In the corporate environment, increased demand can be attributed to the shift from private servers to cloud-based solutions, and the increase of Internet of Things (IOT) deployments.
 Around 95% of all businesses today are using the cloud to some degree.

 Data center inventory levels continue to rise to meet growing demand and nearly every MegaWatt of capacity that is constructed is occupied shortly after it is commissioned.
 Growth in Northern Virginia is expected to continue throughout the rest of the year despite the high cost per acre, which currently sits around $1.2 million.
 Some predict that the explosive growth in the region will continue at least through 2022.

 As demand rises and needs change, we’re starting to see a trend of building up, vertically, as opposed to building out.
 Multi story data centers are becoming more common as leaders in the industry attempt to save space, while accommodating changing demands.
 By building up, large companies can pack more servers into the same real estate footprint.

 Demand for mission critical infrastructure increased IT security resources and productivity is at an all time high.
 This demand is matched by an increased need for higher efficiency, cost savings, and reduced environmental impact.
 Companies must adjust if they wish to keep up with changing demands.